TWUOnline/far-centre-guides/pages/03.india/06.mcom-281-public-speaking/03.lesson-notes-and-activities/docs.md

 -   Confirm the time limit for the speech (e.g. 6-7 minutes, depending on number of students and term schedule)

--   Each presentation is …minutes long, with …for peer feedback, so plan classes accordingly] WE WILL HAVE TO DETERMINE HOW LONG EACH SPEECH WILL BE AND THE CLASS LENGTH TO DETERMINE WHO MANY COURSE DAYS THIS UNIT AND THREE TO FOLLOW WILL TAKE.
-UNIT 10 SHOULD BE ONE CLASS DAY.

--   Activity 7.1: Ask students to share their differences with a peer
+-   Activity 7.1: Ask students to share their differences with a peer.

 -   Refer to the award list and ask students to make a note in their journals after each speech of this unit as to who should be nominated for an award.

 ### Unit 8

 -   Confirm the time limit for the speech (e.g. 6-7 minutes, depending on number of students and term schedule)

--   This can be important activity to cover in class:

-#### Activity 8.1: Comparing and Contrasting Demonstration and Informative Speeches
+-   This can be important activity to cover in class: Activity 8.1: Comparing and Contrasting Demonstration and Informative Speeches

-Reflect on what you learned from your demonstration speech (the good and the bad) and how that experience can help you create and deliver a strong informative speech.
+* Reflect on what you learned from your demonstration speech (the good and the bad) and how that experience can help you create and deliver a strong informative speech.
 Be prepared to share your thoughts with your Facilitator and classmates.